-The problem isn't effort, and it usually isn't a lack of generosity in the congregation.
-The problem is that most churches have built a fundraising reflex instead of a generosity culture.
-A reflex is reactive — it fires when there's pressure and goes quiet when the pressure lifts.
-A culture is different.
-It runs all year.
-It's woven into how the church makes disciples.
-It shapes how people understand their lives and their money, not just their year-end giving.
+Campaign ends.
+Numbers move.
+Leadership exhales — and then within weeks, everything drifts back to baseline.
+The problem isn't effort.
+It's that most churches have built a fundraising reflex instead of a generosity culture.
+A reflex fires under pressure and goes quiet when the pressure lifts.
+A culture runs all year — woven into how the church makes disciples, shapes how people understand their lives and their money, not just their year-end giving.

 "Culture isn't built in the extraordinary moments.
 It's built in the ordinary ones — the Sunday morning offering, the follow-up after a first gift, the way a new member is introduced to what generosity means at this church."